spcampbell/minecraft-droplet-manager/README.md

 #### 2. Configure this script

-Set the password for this script in `index.php`
+- Set the password for this script in `index.php`

-Set the droplet details in `config.php`.
+- Set the droplet details in `config.php`.
+Make sure and set the droplet name to match the name you give your droplet on Digital Ocean.
 Note that the snapshot name that is created is appended with `-snap`.
 Don't include `-snap` in the name you put in `config.php`.

 #### 3. Try it out

-Start your Minecraft droplet on Digital Ocean.
+- Got to digitalocean.com and tart your Minecraft droplet.
+Make sure the name you give it matches what you put in `config.php`

-Browse to `index.php` on your host and log in.
+- Browse to `index.php` on your host and log in.

-You should see a status of "active" and the ip address information.
+- You should see a status of "active" and the ip address information.
+If you do not, something is not correct.

-View your browser's javascript/error console and click the archive button.
+- View your browser's javascript/error console and click the archive button.
 The console will show you what is going on.
 Note that it may take 3-5 minutes for this to complete.
 Be patient.

-If all goes well, the droplet will be gone and a new snapshot will be created.
+- If all goes well, the droplet will be gone and a new snapshot will be created.

-Now try to bring it back up while watching the console.
+- Now try to bring it back up while watching the console.

 #### 4. Now go play!